 Some query parameters are interpreted by the SQLite core and used to modify the characteristics of the new connection.
 All query parameters are always passed through into the xOpen method of the VFS even if they are previously read and interpreted by the SQLite core.

-The following query parameters are recognized by SQLite as of version 3.7.10.
-Other query parameters might be added to this set in future releases.
+The following query parameters are recognized by SQLite as of version 3.15.0 (2016-10-14).
+New query parameters might be added in the future.

 The vfs query parameter causes the database connection to be opened using the VFS called NAME.
 The open attempt fails if NAME is not the name of a VFS that is built into SQLite or that has been previously registered using sqlite3_vfs_register().